-Economic events affecting the U.S. economy, such as the general negative performance of the real estate sector, unemployment, stock market volatility and other impacts of the recent coronavirus pandemic, could cause our stockholders to seek to sell their shares to us pursuant to our share repurchase plan at a time when such events are adversely affecting the performance of our assets.
+Economic events affecting the U.S. economy, such as the general negative performance of the real estate sector, disruptions in the labor market (including labor shortages and unemployment), stock market volatility (including volatility as a result of the recent outbreak of hostilities between Russia and Ukraine) and other impacts of the coronavirus pandemic, could cause our stockholders to seek to sell their shares to us pursuant to our share repurchase plan at a time when such events are adversely affecting the performance of our assets.
 Even if we decide to satisfy all resulting repurchase requests, our cash flow could be materially adversely affected.
 In addition, if we determine to sell assets to satisfy repurchase requests, we may not be able to realize the return on such assets that we may have been able to achieve had we sold at a more favorable time, and our results of operations and financial condition, including, without limitation, breadth of our portfolio by property type and location, could be materially adversely affected.

-The amount and source of distributions we may make to our stockholders is uncertain, and we may be unable to generate sufficient cash flows from our operations to make distributions to our stockholders at any time in the future.
+The amount of distributions we may make to our stockholders is uncertain, and we may be unable to generate sufficient cash flows from our operations to make distributions to our stockholders at any time in the future.